ait-tr/cohort41/basic_programming/lesson_21/theory.md

   <summary style="cursor: pointer; color: green;"><b>English</b></summary>

 Inheritance describes an "IS A" relationship.
-For example, a Dog IS A Animal.
-Such a relationship can be easily expressed using inheritance, where Animal would be the parent class, and Dog would be the child class.
+For example, a oop.Dog IS A Animal.
+Such a relationship can be easily expressed using inheritance, where Animal would be the parent class, and oop.Dog would be the child class.

 However, not all relationships can be described in this way.
 For instance, a printer is definitely related to a computer, but it is not a computer.
 Legs are somehow related to a person, but they are not a person.